-Forcepoint is pleased to participate in the Privacy Shield program and to adhere to the Principles (https://www.privacyshield.gov/).
+Forcepoint is pleased to participate in and adhere to the Principles of the Privacy Shield Framework program (https://www.privacyshield.gov/).
 The Privacy Shield program was established by the United States (US) government, in consultation with the European Commission and others.
-Privacy Shield provides a reliable means for transferring personal data from the European Union (EU) to the US, thereby assuring that EU-based data subjects’ personally identifiable information continues to benefit from European data protection laws when their personal data is transferred to Forcepoint offices and Forcepoint’s vendors in the United States.
+Privacy Shield provides a reliable and GDPR compliant means for transferring personal data from the European Union (EU) to the US.
+Our participation in Privacy Shield assures EU-based data subjects’ personal data continues to benefit from European data protection laws when transferred to Forcepoint’s offices and vendors in the United States.

-Forcepoint annually self–certifies its commitment to apply the Principles to all personal data received or collected from the EU.
-The Department of Commerce reviews the Forcepoint self-certification and includes Forcepoint in the list of Privacy Shield program participant companies if Forcepoint’s Privacy Shield certification is found to be acceptable, The Privacy Shield list can be found by clicking on this link: https://www.privacyshield.gov/.
+Forcepoint annually self–certifies its commitment to apply the Framework Principles to all personal data received or collected from the EU.
+The Department of Commerce reviews the Forcepoint self-certification and if it determines our self-certification is acceptable will include Forcepoint in the list of active Privacy Shield participant companies.
+The Privacy Shield list can be found by clicking on this link: Privacy Shield list.
 Forcepoint’s compliance with the Privacy Shield principles is subject to the enforcement powers of the US Federal Trade Commission.

-Note that Forcepoint may also transfer personal data from the EU to other non-EU countries besides the United States.
-In those cases, we will implement Standard Contractual Clauses or other measures approved by EU law so as to ensure the transfer is lawful.
-A copy of the relevant agreements is available to those affected - See Section 6 below.
+Note: If Forcepoint has occasion to transfer personal data from the EU to non-EU countries other than the United States we will implement Standard Contractual Clauses or other measures approved by EU law so as to ensure the transfer is lawful.
+A copy of the Standard Contractual Clauses are incorporated in the Forcepoint Data Processing Agreement.